Mark-Assessment/a-jancevskis-my-public-face-m1-2/README.md

 * GitHub to store code and version control.
 * Grammarly to catch grammar slips and improve the text.
 * Fooocus (https://github.com/lllyasviel/Fooocus) to generate the background image.
-* Copilot and ChatGPT for quick general answers.
 * Balsamiq Wireframes.
-* Google Fonts.

 ## Development
 This part is dedicated to the page's development.